-Sniper Elite 4 by Rebellion Developments is a stealth-based tactical first person shooting game.
+Sniper Elite 4 by Rebellion Developments is a stealth-based tactical first-person shooting game.
 Unlike the predecessor, Sniper Elite 3, this game provides the player with an open-ended semi-open world game where the player can perform the mission objectives via observing terrain, enemies and planning accordingly, in other words, the player has the freedom to choose whether to shoot through the entire level or take a more silent and stealthier approach.

-The game provides 8 campaign levels each with its own unique large maps and side objectives which also have variations from level to level.
-Campaign missions can become too lengthy making a mission over two hours long.
+The game provides 8 campaign levels with each with its own unique large maps and side objectives which also have variations from level to level.
+Campaign missions can become too long making a mission over two hours long.
 One of the things that make this game more interesting is its setting in Italy, 1943, in the midst of World War II, which is not well explored in video games.

 The primary objective of the campaign is to set Italy free from the grasp of Nazis.As the name suggests the game is a sniper game where the primary shooting is with a sniper rifle.

-The best thing that make Sniper Elite franchise so famous, is its kill came.
+The best thing that makes the Sniper Elite franchise so famous, is its kill came.
 This new installation to the series has more vivid and gruesome kill cam, where it is shown how the impact of the bullet breaks bones or tears through organs.
 In addition, the kill cam does not make the game feel less satisfying.
 First of all, the kill cam does not initiate every time the enemy dies and it is also possible to turn it off in the options.

-To criticize, the game has some issues with its AI; a dull story line and it does not give any rewards for completing the side objectives and these missions do not have any impact on the story line regardless of their large sum.
+To criticize, the game has some issues with its AI; a dull storyline and it does not give any rewards for completing the side objectives and these missions do not have any impact on the storyline regardless of their large sum.
 No effects on campaign outcome and no rewards or unlocks, make the side missions quite ignorable later in the game.

 The online multiplayer side of the game comes with both competitive and cooperative modes with different offerings.
 There is the battle of supremacy over an ever-moving control point and sniper vs sniper skirmishes.
 This marksman affair creates a key difference between Sniper Elite 4 and other online multiplayer skirmish games.
 The player has to move cautiously through the map, keeping an eye out for the glint of the enemy scope and taking the shot from the other side of the map to terminate the opponent.

-This kind of tactical gameplay of sniping, differentiates Sniper Elite 4’s multiplayer from other similar games.
-Then there is the survival mode where up-to four players work together and survive against challenging wave of enemies.
+This kind of tactical gameplay of sniping differentiates Sniper Elite 4’s multiplayer from other similar games.
+Then there is the survival mode where up to four players work together and survive against challenging wave of enemies.
 Since it is a sniping game, the key is to find the right spot to tackle the progressively difficult waves of Nazis.

 To make the game more challenging the supply drops for loading ammunition also switch places with each wave, forcing the player to move around the map, discover new areas and become more creative in setting traps.
-The survival mode becomes incredibly tense when mortar fire, tanks and heavily-armored units starts to spawn, which one has to take down by perhaps a sniper rifle.
-To sort out some bad aspects of multiplayer system, the competitive mode gives a very poor and dull impression on multiplayer loving gamers.
+The survival mode becomes incredibly tense when mortar fire, tanks and heavily-armoured units start to spawn, which one has to take down by perhaps a sniper rifle.
+To sort out some bad aspects of a multiplayer system, the competitive mode gives a very poor and dull impression on multiplayer loving gamers.